 Is Making Disciples Your Church’s #1 Priority?

-To build a sustainable ministry to men, you’ll need a solid foundation.
-Start with your focus.
+To build a sustainable ministry to men, you need a solid foundation and a clear focus.
 Yes, men need to be godly fathers, caring husbands, good stewards, and servant leaders.
-But what is the core issue?
-And how can we communicate it to men so they feel valued and inspired?
-Laying the right foundation can help disengaged men to connect with the ministry of your church.
+But what is the core issue that should drive your ministry?

 A law firm that doesn’t produce capable lawyers is not much of a law firm at all.
 So what does this mean for a church that doesn’t produce disciples?

-Suppose a family has attended your church for 3 months.
-What will they think is the first priority—the organizing idea—of your church?
+Imagine a new family has attended your church for three months.
+What do they think is the first priority—the organizing idea—of your church?
 One week they heard a sermon about the priority of worship.
 The next week they heard they need to be cheerful givers.
 The following week they heard in Sunday school that committed believers go on mission trips.
 The week after that they were asked during the service to attend evangelism training.
 The next week in the small group they joined, they learned about compelling needs at the crisis pregnancy center.
 A weekend seminar greatly emphasized the importance of private study and devotions.

 Thinking about this collection of concepts on the imaginary whiteboard, it is helpful to organize them into two sets: methods and outcomes.
-Creating godly families, service/missions, worship, fellowship, discipleship, evangelism, stewardship, social justice, vocation—these all represent outcomes most churches are trying to achieve.
-Your church may have a few more or less items in the list, but this is a good sampling of what most churches want their members to understand and live out in a biblical and godly way.
+Creating godly families, service and missions, worship, fellowship, discipleship, evangelism, stewardship, vocation—these all represent outcomes most churches are trying to achieve.
+This a good sampling of what most churches want their members to understand and live out in a biblical and godly way.

 Yet, these are too many areas to focus on.
 There must be some organizing principle to help people understand, believe, and live out these objectives.
 That principle is discipleship.

-Big Idea: Discipleship is the portal priority through which all other priorities of a church can be achieved.
-Only by moving through the discipleship gateway can people truly affect their church and their church can affect them.
+THE BIG IDEA: Discipleship is the portal priority through which all other priorities of a church can be achieved.
+Only by moving through the discipleship gateway can people truly affect their church and have their church affect them.